elementscode/application/README.md

 ```

 ### Build
-You an use the build command independently on any JavaScript or TypeScript
+You can use the build command independently on any JavaScript or TypeScript
 project.
 It's also useful when you're working on a package.
 You can write the
 build as a gzipped tarball to stdout.
 And you can build in watch mode to rebuild
 when project files change.